 After finishing 2019 with a 9-4 record, Auburn will try to bounce back and win their first SEC title since 2013 and ninth in school history.
 The team’s schedule looks tough one to overcome, but they have a talented and experienced young quarterback ready to lead the way.

-For most of the teams in college football, hopes of a conference championship lie in a game or two, but that isn’t how it works if you’re a member of the Southeastern Conference.
+For most of the football teams in America, hopes of a conference championship lie in a game or two, but that isn’t how it works if you’re a member of the Southeastern Conference.
 Just about every single game during the football season is huge even with lower level teams like Tennessee, Missouri, South Carolina, Vanderbilt, and Arkansas threatening to steal games.

 The only hope to win the SEC West is by winning every conference game, maybe finishing with one loss and beating the right team, likely Alabama.
 That is what happened for LSU last season en route to an SEC title and the College Football Playoff, and that would probably be what needs to happen for head coach Gus Malzahn and Auburn in 2020 with games on ESPN and CBS.

 Their regular season fortunately will kickoff with an easier game, playing Alcorn State at home.
 But it picks up quickly from then with a game in Atlanta against North Carolina.
 This game is extremely interesting because it features Bo Nix and Sam Howell, two of the best sophomore quarterbacks in the country.